RunestoneInteractive/thinkcspy/_sources/index.rst

 Welcome to LaunchCode's *Think Python* course!

-This course is built around an interactive e-textbook hosted here on this website.
+This course is built around an interactive textbook hosted here on this website.
 You will do most of your learning and working directly inside the book.

 * :ref:`t_o_c`
+* `Index <genindex.html>`_

 .. activecode:: welcome
     :above: